Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Learning with a Single Operator and Group Symmetry

 \paragraph{Reflection} As this is a small group, in order to guarantee model identification our theory requires $m> 2k+n/2+1$ measurements, significantly more than those needed for signal recovery.

-\paragraph{Rotations} \red{If we consider signals defined on the unit circle and a 2D radial sampling pattern} with $n_1$ pixels of diameter and angle sampled every $360/n_2$ degrees (hence $n=n_1n_2$), we have $\max_j c_j/s_j = n_1$ and thus need $m>2k+n_1+1$ for model identification, which is also more than measurements required for signal recovery.
+\paragraph{Rotations} \red{If we consider signals defined on the unit circle and a 2D radial \JT{sensing} pattern} with $n_1$ pixels of diameter and angle sampled every $360/n_2$ degrees (hence $n=n_1n_2$), we have $\max_j c_j/s_j = n_1$ and thus need $m>2k+n_1+1$ for model identification, which is also more measurements than required for signal recovery.

 General rotations of a Cartesian grid require some degree of interpolation for off-of-grid values.
 Thus, this set of transformations do not form an exact group action in general.
 However, if the signals are sufficiently band-limited and supported within a radius from the center, the Cartesian grid can be approximated by the radial grid, and thus we need $m>2k+n_1+1$ measurements.